 When a cat develops kidney failure, its kidneys are no longer able to eliminate waste products or perform any of these functions adequately, thereby resulting in the accumulation of toxins in the blood.

 This leads to clinical signs, such as loss of appetite, vomiting, weight loss, lethargy, increased thirst, and increased urination.

 Kidney disease in cats can either be chronic or acute:

 - Chronic kidney disease.
-Occurs when kidney function deteriorates gradually, leading to subtle signs of illness as the condition worsens.
+This occurs when kidney function deteriorates gradually, leading to subtle signs of illness as the condition worsens.

 - Acute kidney disease.
-Occurs when a severe or sudden injury to the kidneys leads to intense sickness and the cessation of urine production.
+This occurs when a severe or sudden injury to the kidneys leads to intense sickness and the cessation of urine production.
 This often results in death in cats.